 - Starting money is generated as normal per class, except that you are considered to have rolled the minimum (1 result) on each of the d6s.
 For example, rogue starting wealth is 4d6 x 10 gp.
 A rogue in this campaign therefore starts with forty gp [(1+1+1+1) x 10 gp].
 Remember that Kobolds are Small sized creatures; their weapons use the (S)-designated damage charts.

 - Characters created after the start of the campaign are made with 1/2 the highest experience total in the party (calculated after gains from the scene the character died in).

 - Such characters start with 50% of the wealth shown by level on table 12-4 (Core Rulebook page 399).
-They are not restricted to spending less than 50% on a single item because their entire wealth is already 50% of what is contemplated for that level.
+They are not restricted to spending percentages because their entire wealth is already significantly reduced.